bip-itteam-internal/architecture-draft/Application/APP - Mobile Application.md

 *This is the main application/platform that going to be a portal to access all system and features*

-Where does this application will be accessible from?
-Currently we're working on 2 platform:
-- Mobile application
-- Web application

 ## Features

 - Login page